 For the second year in a row, we are asking the city of Des Moines and surrounding areas to put aside any discomfort with female periods, and donate an unprecedented number of tampons and pads to benefit our local shelters and services.
 September 2016 we collected over 51,000 items for local shelters and organizations — read more about last year's drive here.

 We are determined to double our total donations from last year and plan to collect over 100,000 items this September!

 We're collect physical donations at many drop-off locations around the metro, and we also accept monetary donations.
 Read below for details!

 We've talked with each of the shelters and organizations to identify which items their clients prefer.
 The greatest need is unscented tampons with cardboard applicators in a variety of absorbency — regular, light, super, etc. We've price shopped all major retailers and learned that Target's up&up brand is the cheapest price per item (as well as great quality).

-The shelters and organizations are also in need of pads and panty liners.
+The shelters and organizations are also in need of pads.
 We're accepting all types of absorbencies, but wings and ultra-thin pads are often preferred — no liners please!
 Once again, Target's up&up brand is the best quality product for the lowest price — but we'll accept whatever you are able to donate!

 We want donating to be as simple as possible, so we're also accepting monetary donations online!
 The DSM Girl Gang is a 501(c)3 non-profit organization so your donation is tax deductible.
 To ensure donating is as simple as possible, we've provided several options outside of donating physical items.
 100% of every dollar will go directly to the purchase of tampons or pads and donated to the organizations.
 Donate now via PayPal, Square Cash or Venmo!